 So what does Declare Label represent?
 A practical label!

-having a Declare Label indicates to architects, architectural designers and consumers that building material is not toxic to the environment or people after installation - In the short term and long term (at the product or building's end of life).
+Having a Declare Label indicates to architects, architectural designers and consumers that building material is not toxic to the environment or people after installation - in the short term and long term (at the product or building's end of life).
 There are various levels to achieve 'Declare' Label - because the label recognizes that some ingredients are bound and won't cause harm and are required for manufacturing purposes or they may be at such a low level that their inclusion is insignificant.
-Read more...
+Read more.

 Accoya, the world-leading high performance sustainable wood product, has been successfully re-awarded Gold status by the prestigious Cradle-to-Cradle Product Innovation institute, in recognition of its sustainable credentials across its lifespan.
 The industry standard for a products environmental performance and societal impact, the successful recertification, valid until June 2019, comes as more rigorous assessment processes have been introduced in 2017.The certification highlights the importance of using the Cradle to Cradle philosophy in construction and joinery projects and demonstrates the positive impact of C2C products on the environment.
-Awarded the C2C Gold certificate for its sustainable wood sourcing strategy, the use of more than 50% renewable energy while being fully non-toxic, Accoya wood perfectly fits the C2C bio-cycle, as well as matching the technical performance of non-renewable, carbon intensive materials from the techno-cycle, such as PVC and aluminium.
+Awarded the C2C Gold certificate for its sustainable wood sourcing strategy, the use of more than 50% renewable energy while being fully non-toxic, Accoya wood perfectly fits the C2C bio-cycle, as well as matching the technical performance of non-renewable, carbon intensive materials from the techno-cycle, such as PVC and aluminum.

 NZITTG comprises representatives of New Zealand's timber importers, timber retailers, and environmental and conservation organisations.
 The ministry of Primary Industries (MPI- New Zealand Government) is represented as observer.
-Timspec is a proud member of NZITTG group
+ITI Timspec is a proud member of NZITTG group

 Goals of the group are as follows:

-- NZITTG ensures that all the timber imported in to New zealand is sourced from third party certified or verified sustainably/responsibly managed forests and plantations.
+- NZITTG ensures that all the timber imported in to New Zealand is sourced from third party certified or verified sustainably/responsibly managed forests and plantations.

 - To seek understanding of and common ground between members of the group on the key issues underpinning both the timber trade and management of forests and plantations globally.